 - Helping shippers find the most reliable carriers

 Freight brokers must have strong interpersonal skills and be comfortable negotiating.
 A basic understanding of the shipping industry helps, too.
-Note that freight brokers typically operate their own business, so an entrepreneurial spirit and an understanding of some business basics is essential for success.
+Note that freight brokers typically operate their own freight brokerage business, so an entrepreneurial spirit and an understanding of some business basics is essential to become a successful freight broker.